f5devcentral/f5-distributed-cloud-labs-101/testdrive/networking/docs/lab1/f5simulator.rst

 .. image:: f5-simulator-show-advanced-fields.png

 You can opt to fill in the form fields or you can click on the "Next" button to allow the simulator to fill-in the fields as required.
-Note that all of these actions can also be performed via the Volterra API.
+Note that all of these actions can also be performed via the Distributed Cloud API.

 .. image:: f5-simulator-next.png